 - Cold Pressed

-Coconut oil is great to use in your frying and baking, and you can also add it to salad dressings.
+Coconut oil is great to use in your frying, baking, and as a base for some tasty salad dressings.
+You’ll notice that it is used in lots of Candida-safe recipes.
 You can even take coconut oil as a supplement – just eat a tablespoon of coconut oil with your meals.

-For more information on how to prepare meals on a Candida Diet, as well as some tasty coconut oil recipes, check out my Ultimate Candida Diet program.
+For more information on how to prepare meals on a Candida Diet, as well as some tasty ways to incorporate coconut oil into your baking and other recipes, check out our Ultimate Candida Diet program.

 I use a lot of coconut oil because of its stability when heated.
 To Sauté shrimp with garlic in coconut oil is not only an anti yeast protein supper, it has a marvelous taste.
 But don’t use it to sauté greens like kale-flavors conflict.
 Use grape seed and olive oil combined plus keep the greens moist with the water from rinsing.
 When the water is gone the pan is over 212 F. Shortly thereafter (325F) the olive oil begins to break down.